 Because of the smallness, it is possible for teachers, parents and other community members to know each other very well.
-From that circumstance springs a major small school advantage it is possible to involve a range of community talents in the education of the children.
-Cantley School has clearly capitalised on that advantage, for it is not simply that the substantial financial and material support provided by the local community has enabled the provision of a wealth of additional resources, but that parents and other community members are actively working in the classrooms in a variety of ways including the enhancement of information technology and reading programmes.
+From that circumstance springs a major small school advantage School has clearly capitalised on that advantage, for it is not simply that the substantial financial and material support provided by the local community has enabled the provision of a wealth of additional resources, but that parents and other community members are actively working in the classrooms in a variety of ways including the enhancement of information technology and reading programmes.
 Looking at Cantley School in this way, it is possible to say that all those who are involved, parents, teachers, governors and community members, have achieved a small school environment in which young people can gain a sense that they valued by the whole adult community within which they are learning to live.